 Deana Dartt, PhD (Principal) is Coastal Chumash and Mestiza, descending from the indigenous people of the Californias.
-Her scholarly and professional work strives to address the incongruities between public understanding, representation and true acknowledgement of Native peoples, their cultures, histories and contemporary lives.
+Dartt is the Founding Director of Live Oak Consulting.
+Her life experience, and professional work has led her to her commitment to confront the incongruities between public understanding, representation and true acknowledgement of Native peoples, their cultures, histories and contemporary lives.

 She earned her MA and PhD from the University of Oregon (go Ducks) and has held curatorial positions at the Burke Museum of Natural and Cultural History and the Portland Art Museum as well as teaching appointments at the University of Oregon, University of Washington, and Northwest Indian College.
 She recently completed a writing fellowship at the School for Advanced Research where she revised her book manuscript for publication titled: Subverting the Master Narrative: Museums, Power and Native Life in California.
-Deana serves on the boards of the Oregon Museums Association and the Confluence Project.
+Deana serves on the board of the Native Coast Action Network.

 Tima Lotah Link is an Advertising Art Director who specializes in designing for California Native cultural publications, exhibits, public spaces, and magazines.
 Tima is also a Shmuwich Chumash cultural educator and traditional Chumash textile artist.
 She lectures and teaches for tribal organizations, educational institutions, non-profits, and governmental agencies.